amitxv/PC-Tuning/docs/post-install.md

 ## Configure Device Manager

-Many devices in device manager will appear with a yellow icon as we ran the disable services script, **DO NOT** disable any device with a yellow icon however tempting it may be as as this will completely defeat the purpose of building toggle scripts.
-I would **highly** advise against asking other people for help with this step without context as they are almost guaranteed to tell you to "disable devices with a yellow icon" but as previously mentioned & i can not exaggerate this enough, this will completely defeat the purpose of building toggle scripts.
+Many devices in the Device Manager will appear with a yellow icon, as we ran the disable services script, **DO NOT** disable any devices with a yellow icon.
+Although tempting, perhaps it will go completely against the purpose of building toggle scripts.
+I would **highly** advise against asking other people for help with this step without context, as they are almost guaranteed to tell you to 'disable devices with a yellow icon' but as previously mentioned this will completely defeat the purpose of building toggle scripts.
 I have reasons & specific methods for everything within this guide

-- Open device manager, **View > Devices by connection**
+- Open Device Manager, **View > Devices by connection**

     - Disable write-cache buffer flushing on all drives in the **Properties > Policies** section